 How retirement pensions are calculated varies based on the period of insurance in question:

 How the basic retirement pension is calculated

-Average annual income1 X rate2 X length of insurance (number of quarters accrued since 1973)3 / Reference length4 (maximum length of insurance)
+Average yearly income1 X rate2 X length of insurance3 / reference length4

 2 - Rate: